Systems Admin

 Permanently Delete Objects from the Active Directory Recycle Bin

-• Active Directory PowerShell module installed (RSAT-AD-PowerShell)
+• Active Directory PowerShell module (RSAT-AD-PowerShell) loaded

 Active Directory Administrative Center showing the Deleted Objects container with a user object selected - the Tasks panel shows Restore and Properties but the Delete option is greyed out and unavailable

-Step 1 – Find the Deleted Object
+Step 1 — Locate the deleted object

 Get-ADObject -Filter {isDeleted -eq True -and Name -like "*recycle*"}